ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 57. Fixed the description of "Unstoppable" to reflect how it is changed in Listo.
 58. Deathknight Armor will only curse those who wear it to die instantly at 0 HP (no death saving throws), rather than afflicting the full CbD and spawning 500 devas.
 59. ADDED Warrior of the Elements Monk.
-60. ADDED Minthara's Immersive Redesign, New CC Colors for Lae'zel, and Orin the Red's redesign by LazezL.
+60. ADDED Minthara's ~~Immersive Redesign~~ Minthara's redesigned equipment (but left her own appearance alone), New CC Colors for Lae'zel, and Orin the Red's redesign by LazezL.
 61. ADDED 5e Spells Action Resource Icons.
 62. REMOVED (optional) Blessings of Deities, Champions of Faerun, Combat Random Equipment.
 63. REMOVED [Mod.io] 60 Wild Magic Effects.